microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 ## Add a new language definition

 1. Add the language definition (Written with [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)) to the [`monacoSRC`](/src/modules/previewpane/MonacoPreviewHandler/customLanguages/) folder.
-The file should be formatted like this (change `idDefinition` to the name of your language):
+The file should be formatted like in the example below.
+(Please change `idDefinition` to the name of your language.)

 ```javascript
 export function idDefinition() {